INTO-CPS-Association/DTaaS/servers/lib/DOCKER.md

     tools/
 ```

+Please create this `files` directory
+in the same file system location as that of the `compose.lib.yml` file.

+### Run

-Use the following commands to run and stop the container respectively:
+Use the following commands to start and stop the container respectively:

 ```bash
 docker compose -f compose.lib.yml up -d docker compose -f compose.lib.yml down
 ```

-The website is available at <http://localhost:4001>.
+The lib microservice website will become available at <http://localhost:4001>.

 ## Application Programming Interface (API)